vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 ### Where we left off ###

-In the past few blogs we have learned how to write code that extends existing models, routers, added methods to override view rendering and run multiple phoenix application together in the same umbrella project.
+In the past few posts we have learned how to write code that extends existing models, routers, added methods to override view rendering and run multiple phoenix application together in the same umbrella project.
 Let's Continue to build upon that and write our first extension for NectarCommerce [favorite products](http://vinsol.com/blog/2016/04/12/extension-framework-game-plan/) and ultimately our store based on NectarCommerce.

 ### A layered guide to NectarCommerce extensions ###